Employee Engagement

 Yet just 15% of employees worldwide say they’re truly satisfied or engaged in their jobs.

-Have you been seeing a drop in productivity or noticing a lack in participation?
+Have you been seeing a drop in productivity or noticing a lack of participation?
 It’s possible you’re asking the wrong employee survey questions.

 What can you do about it?
 How can you increase employee engagement levels?
 With ContactMonkey, you can create quick satisfaction surveys, send them to your employees, and analyze the results, all from your Outlook or Gmail inbox.